 I saved and got the Martial Artist the Cloak of Evasion, and then eventually a second cloak for the Thief.
 Again, raising their defense and doubling down on the benefits of their high agility.

-It seems very well balanced and far more interesting than the standard fair Soldier, Priest, Wizard combo everyone recommends.
+It seems very well balanced and far more interesting than the standard fair Soldier, Priest, Wizard combo everyone recommends for Dragon Quest 3.

-Because the Martial Artist doesn’t need much armor and basically only needs the Iron Claws early on, he’s very cheap to equip when money is always really tight.
+Because the Martial Artist doesn’t need much armor and basically only needs the Iron Claws early on, he’s very cheap to equip at the points where money is always really tight.